Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/27/2021 (Day 58)

+- 👩‍💻 You guessed it, I kept working on styling the React grocery list app!
+Couple of notes from today: 1) be sure to use the correct font-family and font-weight when using a FontAwesome icon as a checkmark and 2) use -webkit-fill-available to vertically center content properly on mobile. 👍

 ## 6/26/2021 (Day 57)

 - 👩‍💻 Kept working on styling for the React grocery list app!
 Not too much to say today - making 🐢-like progress, but it's progress nonetheless!